laravel-notification-channels/twitter/README.md

 ...
 ```

 This will load the Twitter app data from the `.env` file.
-Make sure to use the same keys you have used there like `TWITTER_CONSUMER_KEY`.
+Make sure to use the same keys you have used like `TWITTER_CONSUMER_KEY`.

 ## Usage